How to deal with Dental Record Requests UK

 DENTAL BULLETIN, ISSUE 14

-In recent years, Dental Practices have noted a rise in the number of requests for patient records being received, especially from legal services.
+In recent years, Dental Practices have noted a rise in the number of dental record requests UK wide for patient dental records being received, especially from legal services.
 It is probably no coincidence that this rise has corresponded with an increase in adverts for ‘no win no fee’ solicitors encouraging patients to come forward if they have received what they perceive to be poor dental treatment.

 In this bulletin we set out the legal framework in relation to keeping and disclosing dental records and provide some practical tips on how to respond to requests for the same.